 Solu Khumbu region of Nepal offers some of the world’s best trekking routes and is home to numerous Himalayan giants including Mount Everest, Lhotse, Nuptse, Ama Dablam and Pumori.
 These beautiful Himalayan peaks are your constant companions as you trek through lush green valleys between Sherpa villages, staying each night in tea houses..

-The Everest Base Camp trek has been voted no.1 trekking destination several times.
-Simply because it is simply breathe taking.
+The Everest Base Camp trek has been voted no.1 trekking destination several times because it is simply breathe taking.
 It is the most iconic trek in the world.
 The classic Everest Base Camp trek takes about 14 days from Lukla, the remote hill airstrip that provides a gateway to the Khumbu region.
 During those 14 days you will hike by the Koshi river to the thriving hub of Namche Bazar – the trading bazaar of Khumbu region.
 It is filled with rich history of mountaineers.
-Trekking through the Everest region offers amazing mountain views and opportunities to get a glimpse into the life of elite mountain climbers in the world, the colourful monastries with prayer flags, beautiful pine trees, thundering rivers.
+Trekking through the Everest region offers amazing mountain views and opportunities to get a glimpse into the life of Sherpa people – the elite mountain climbers in the world, the colourful monastries with prayer flags, beautiful pine trees, thundering rivers.
 The Everest Base Camp trek also offers the opportunities to go sightseeing around Sagarmatha National Park, a world heritage site that is home to a variety of Himalayan flora and fauna, some unique to Nepal.
 It is a strenuous trek with three to six hours a day, at high altitude but at the end it is all worth it.

 |DEPARTURE/RETURN LOCATION||Tribhuvan International Airport, Kathmandu|